 If you are paying by check or prefer to register by mail using a credit card, you may download and print a registration form.
 Please do not send credit card information by email (use online enrollment option for credit cards or call with credit card number).
 Make checks payable to National Audubon Society.

 Register by phone

 Adult participants must be 18 or older.
 For the teen session, teens must be 14-17 years old.
-Family camp is for children ages 8-12 and at least one adult guardian.
+Teens that are 14 years old cannot use our $100 shuttle service to camp and must be dropped off at the dock.
+Family camp is for children ages 8-12 or 8-13 and at least one adult guardian.
 Participants in all programs must be in good health and able to climb in and out of small boats, and over slippery seaweed.
-Call to discuss age 13 campers and with any questions about age limits.

-See Frequently Asked Questions and Lodging for more information about accommodations, travel, food, and life on the island.
+Questions: For questions regarding programs, registration, lodging or meals, contact the Audubon Camp registrar.
+Additional information about accommodations can be found on the lodging and frequently asked questions pages.
 Check out a sample daily schedule and read about selected field trips to get a feel for Hog Island programs.